Stakeholder Mapping Matrix in Stakeholder Management

 After the identification of stakeholders, you can create a stakeholders communications plan which facilitates your communications within the project.
 In this plan, you will create a list of stakeholders, their influence, power and what type of communications they would expect.
 Some of the stakeholders may prefer frequently face to face communications.
 Therefore you need to specify the frequency of communication.

-In this article, we discuss stakeholder mapping and stakeholder analysis for successful stakeholder management.
+In this article, we discuss stakeholder mapping matrix and stakeholder analysis for successful stakeholder management.

 Note that you can not use the same strategy to manage all kind of stakeholders within a project.
 You need to develop various strategies to manage various types of stakeholders who have numerous needs and expectations.